Furry Intruders – Animal-Friendly Removal of Raccoons

 With black masks over their eyes, raccoons look like comical little burglars.
 But, unfortunately, not everyone is enchanted by the cute little ones.
 Especially not when they sneak into gardens and garages at night to loudly plunder garbage cans.

-But a peaceful co-existence with the little mammals is possible if you follow some tips raccoons will stay away from your house and garden.
+If you follow some tips, a peaceful coexistence with these little mammals is possible, and raccoons will stay away from your house and garden.

 Raccoons are smart and confident

 Raccoons are omnivores.
-They love fruit, vegetables and insects as well as leftovers or dog food.
-So compost heaps and garbage cans are tasty temptations for the native North American mammals.
-However, since the animals are nocturnal, foraging is often accompanied by unwanted noise.
-Besides, residents are annoyed by broken flower pots, torn garbage bags and looted trash cans.
+They enjoy fruit, vegetables, and insects, as well as leftovers and pet food.
+This makes compost heaps and garbage cans especially tempting for these native North American mammals.
+Because they are nocturnal, their search for food often comes with unwanted noise.
+In addition, residents are frequently annoyed by broken flowerpots, torn garbage bags, and scattered trash.

-Raccoons can easily open doors, drawers and garbage cans.
-It is also easier for them to rummage through compost heaps for food than to search the ground for insects or climb up a tree and pick cherries.
+Raccoons can easily open doors, drawers, and garbage cans.
+It is much easier for them to rummage through compost heaps than to search the ground for insects or climb trees to pick fruit.

 Make your house burglar-proof!

 Raccoons not only enjoy a quick meal but also a dry place to sleep.
-They are excellent climbers, gratefully accept attics, summer houses or garages as shelter and make themselves comfortable.
-Also, the wild lodgers are sociable and signalise their fellow species by their smell, where it is good to live.
+As excellent climbers, they readily settle in attics, sheds, or garages and quickly make themselves at home.
+These animals are also quite social; through scent marking, they signal to other raccoons that a location is a good place to live.

-When the raccoons have chosen your attic, you have to ask yourself how they got in.
-Most of the time they get to the roof via dense trees with overhanging branches or via rainwater downspouts and then into the house.
+If raccoons have moved into your attic, it’s important to figure out how they got in.
+In most cases, they reach the roof by climbing dense trees with overhanging branches or by using rainwater downspouts as a pathway into the house.

 THESE 'TRICKS' can HELP